joziasmartini/cache-memory/README.md

 ### Running

 - Install the dependencies with `npm install`
-- Run the application with live-server trought `npm run start`
+- Run the application with live-server through `npm run start`
-- Done, the application will be running at `localhost:8080`
+- Access the application running at `localhost:8080`
-- If anything goes wrong, search and open `main.html`